-The Chargeable Capacity for Power Stations with positive wider generation tariffs is the highest Transmission Entry Capacity (TEC) applicable to that Power Station for that Financial Year.
-A Power Station should not exceed its TEC as to do so would be in breach of the CUSC, except where it is entitled to do so under the specific circumstances laid out in the CUSC (e.g. where a User has been granted Short Term Transmission Entry Capacity, STTEC).
-For the avoidance of doubt, TNUoS Charges will be determined on the TEC held by a User as specified within a relevant bilateral agreement regardless of whether or not it enters into a temporary TEC Exchange (as defined in the CUSC).
+The Chargeable Capacity for Power Stations with positive wider generation tariffs is the Transmission Entry Capacity (TEC) available to that Power Station.
+In the event that the TEC available to a Power Station increases (a TEC Increase) or decreases (a TEC Decrease) during a Financial Year, the Chargeable Capacity will increase or decrease (as applicable) on the date that such TEC Increase or TEC Decrease takes effect.
+For the avoidance of doubt prorated charges are intended for generating assets permanently increasing or decreasing TEC in their Bilateral Agreement as per 14.18.19.5.
+A Power Station should not exceed its TEC in any charging period as to do so would be in breach of the CUSC, except where it is entitled to do so under the specific circumstances laid out in the CUSC (e.g. where a User has been granted Short Term Transmission Entry Capacity, STTEC).
+For the avoidance of doubt, TNUoS Charges will be determined on the chargeable capacity regardless of whether or not it enters into a temporary TEC Exchange (as defined in the CUSC).

 The short-term chargeable capacity for Power Stations situated with positive generation tariffs is any approved STTEC or LDTEC applicable to that Power Station during a valid STTEC Period or LDTEC Period, as appropriate.